-Under the currently implemented specifications, there is no recreational chub mackerel possession limit.
-There is no commercial possession limit until 90% of the TAL is projected to be landed.
-At that point, a 40,000 pound (18 mt) possession limit is in effect.
-Once 100% of the TAL is projected to be landed, commercially permitted vessels are limited to a 10,000 pound (4.5 mt) possession limit.
+To date, the Council has not implemented a recreational chub mackerel possession limit.
+Specifications for 2020-2022 included no commercial possession limit until 90% of the TAL is projected to be landed.
+At that point, a 40,000 pound (18 mt) possession limit would be in effect.
+Once 100% of the TAL is projected to be landed, commercially permitted vessels would be limited to a 10,000 pound (4.5 mt) possession limit.
 When setting 2020-2022 specifications, the Council agreed that commercial fishery possession limits prior to in-season closure were unnecessary as the preferred in-season AMs were likely sufficient to constrain the fishery to prevent ACL overages.
+As previously stated, commercial and recreational landings, and presumably dead discards, have been well below the ACL, ACT, and TAL since they were first implemented in 2020.

 According to stakeholder input provided during development of the Unmanaged Forage Omnibus Amendment, 40,000 pounds is approximately the amount of chub mackerel needed to fill a bait truck.
-Given the low value of chub mackerel (e.g., \$0.51 per pound in 2020 dollars on average during 2001-2020), fishermen may not target chub mackerel when restricted to a 40,000 pound possession limit; however, they would have an incentive to land chub mackerel caught incidentally.
+Given the low value of chub mackerel (e.g., \$0.53 per pound in 2021 dollars on average during 2002-2021), fishermen may not target chub mackerel when restricted to a 40,000 pound possession limit; however, they would have an incentive to land chub mackerel caught incidentally.
 A 40,000 pound possession limit could, therefore, discourage discards.
 The number of trips which landed more than 40,000 pounds of chub mackerel over the past 20 years is confidential as it is associated with fewer than three vessels and/or dealers.

 Ten thousand pounds was selected as the possession limit to be implemented in-season after the TAL is projected to be fully landed because it is approximately the average trip-level landings of chub mackerel based on northeast commercial fishery data for 1998-2017.
-A small number of vessels are responsible for most chub mackerel landings.
-If those vessels are excluded from the calculation, about 99% of the trips which landed chub mackerel during 1998-2017 landed less than 10,000 pounds.
-Trip-level landings for 2011-2020 show very similar patterns (i.e., about 11,000 pounds per trip on average and 99% of trips landing less than 12,000 pounds).
+Considering data for 2020-2021, about 90% of commercial trips which landed any amount of chub mackerel landed less than 10,000 pounds of chub mackerel.

-As previously stated, unless modified, the 2021 TAL will be 4.50 million pounds (2,041 mt).
-Therefore, a commercial possession limit will be triggered once 4.05 million pounds (1,837 mt) of chub mackerel are projected to be landed by commercial and recreational fishermen.
+As previously stated, if status quo specifications are implemented for 2023-2025, then the TAL would be 4.50 million pounds (2,041 mt).
+If the commercial possession limits remain unchanged, a commercial possession limit would be triggered once 4.05 million pounds (1,837 mt) of chub mackerel are projected to be landed by commercial and recreational fishermen.
 This level of landings has been reached only once over the past 20 years (i.e., in 2013, Table 2).

-Council staff recommend no changes to the commercial or recreational chub mackerel possession limits for 2022.
+Council staff recommend no changes to the commercial or recreational chub mackerel possession limits.